This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 2. Preserves and Prevents Wastage of Water

-The amount of water consumption in a perfectly fitted drip irrigation system is relatively low.
+Water consumption in a perfectly fitted drip irrigation system is relatively low.
 A well-installed drip irrigation system will utilize ½ or ¼ of the total quantity of water in other methods, such as the traditional sprinkler.
 Moreover, drip irrigation facilitates longer retention of water in the soil.

 Notably, about 70% of drip water stays in the soil as the other percentage evaporates.
 A perfect drip system can transmit up to 90% of water into the ground, resulting in a slight water loss through wind and evaporation.